Published On: March 31, 2020

 April 28, 2020: UPDATE: According to Bloomberg:Fannie Mae and Freddie Mac’s regulator said Monday that borrowers benefiting from programs that let them skip mortgage payments due to the coronavirus pandemic won’t have to make lump-sum repayments when the crisis passes and encourages other lenders to do the same.

-The federal government has already waived two months of payments and interest for many federal student loan borrowers.
+According to the New York Times, the federal government has already waived two months of payments and interest for many federal student loan borrowers.
 Is there a bigger break now with the new bill?
 Yes.
 Until Sept.
 30, there will be automatic payment suspensions for any student loan held by the federal government.
 Check your account online.

 How do I know if my loan is eligible?
 You are eligible if you have a federal loan in the past 10 years.
 According to the Institute for College Access & Success, 90 percent of loans (in dollar terms) will be eligible.

 But, older loans and private loans are not eligible, but may offer their own assistance programs.

 After August 1, watch for notices regarding federal loans and possible enrollment in an income-driven repayment plan.